mercadopago/devsite-docs/guides/checkout-bricks/payment-brick/configure-payment-methods-other-payment-methods-mlb.en.md

 The `ticket` property accepts 2 variable types, `string` and `string[]`.
 In the example above, payments via **boleto bancário** and **payment in lottery** will be accepted.

 If you don't want to allow both payment methods, instead of the string `all`, you can pass an array with just the desired IDs.
-As in the example below, where only payment via bank slip is accepted.
+As in the example below, where only payment via **boleto** is accepted.

 [[[
 ```Javascript